Sunday, October 4, 2020

 The Pack by William Essex was published in paperback by Leisure in 1987.
 The cover art depicts a DOG, and was produced by by Brian Kotzky.

 The Accursed by G. S. Burdick (pseudonym?) was published in paperback by Playboy Press in 1982.
-The cover art depicts a DOBERMAN DOG, and was produced by an unknown artist.
+The cover art depicts a three-headed DOBERMAN DOG, otherwise known as a Cerberus, and was produced by an unknown artist.

 The Wrath by David Robbins was published in paperback by Leisure in 1988.
 The cover art depicts a DOBERMAN DOG, and was produced by an unknown artist (maybe Jim Warren).